-Mutual recognition, and moving and working interstate with firearms
+Mutual recognition of firearms licences, moving and working interstate with firearms

 Release date: Fri 23 December 2011

 Moving from Victoria

 If you are moving interstate permanently, you need to contact the relevant interstate firearms registry (PDF) to find out the specific requirements of your new state or territory.
 Once you have registered your firearm(s) in your new state or territory, you will need to provide wirtten advice of the removal of your firearm(s) from the state of Victoria either by mail or email to Victoria Police's Licensing & Regulation Division (LRD).
 You will also need to provide a copy of your interstate registration certificate or documentation so that LRD can cancel your Victorian firearm licence.

 You must advise Licensing & Regulation Division in writing that you are moving to Victoria permanently.
 You should also advise the local Divisional Firearm Officer of the firearms that you are bringing into Victoria.
 You will ultimately need a Victorian firearm licence but provided you detail in your licence application any firearm(s) registered to you in a state or territory other than Victoria, you will not need a permit to acquire to bring or keep your firearm(s) with you.
 The Firearms Act also provides for the following transition periods:

 Category A or B longarm or paintball marker

 If you hold an interstate firearm licence for this category of firearm or article, you are determined to hold a corresponding Victorian licence for three months from the date you advised LRD of your move.
 During this three month period, you may possess, carry or use any firearm which your interstate licence enabled you to do.
 If after this period, you have not applied for and been granted a full Victoria firearm licence, you must dispose of your firearm(s).

 Category C or D longarms and general category handguns